stevenez95/jsql/Home.md

 # What is JSqlParser?
-JSqlParser parses an SQL statement.
+JSqlParser parses one or more SQL statements.
 Then the result can be accessed in a structured way.
 The generated Java class hierarchy can be navigated using the [Visitor Pattern](http://en.wikipedia.org/wiki/Visitor_pattern).

+# Contributions
+To help JSqlParsers development you are encouraged to provide
+* feedback
+* bugreports
+* pull requests for new features
+* improvement requests

+Also I would like to know about needed examples or documentation stuff.

 #Modifications
 JSqlParser is continuously improved.
 All modifications could be followed at the